ovh/docs/pages/platform/public-cloud/create-volume-from-snapshot/guide.en-ie.md

 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
 - a [Public Cloud instance](https://www.ovhcloud.com/en-ie/public-cloud/){.external} in your OVHcloud account
-- a disk backup in the same OpenStack region
+- a volume snapshot in the same OpenStack region
-- administrative (root) access to your instance via SSH
+- administrative access (root) to your instance via SSH or RDP

 ## Instructions